Start Your Journey as a Professional Therapist

 A Unique Opportunity to Study Two Diplomas Over Two Years

-The Counselling diploma is accredited by the ACCPH and the National Council of Integrative Psychotherapists, and upon completion of this course, students are eligible to apply to become registered members of the NCIP.
-Students are also eligible to sit the BACP Proficiency Test to gain Registered Member status.
+The Counselling diploma is accredited by the ACCPH and the National Council of Integrative Psychotherapists, and upon completion, students are eligible to apply for NCIP membership or to sit the BACP Proficiency Test to gain Registered Member status.

 The Hypnotherapy Diploma is accredited by the General Hypnotherapy Standards Council and underwritten by the Complementary & Natural Healthcare Council (CNHC).